-Use the Pilot's interface to focus on the Comms Panel and then use NEXT PANEL TAB and PREVIOUS PANEL TAB to view the Inbox Tab.
+Use UI FOCUS and UI PANEL UP to focus on the Comms Panel and then use NEXT PANEL TAB and PREVIOUS PANEL TAB to view the Inbox Tab.
 Use UI PANEL UP, UI PANEL DOWN and UI PANEL SELECT to select the invitation and then use UI PANEL LEFT, UI PANEL RIGHT and UI PANEL SELECT to choose either the "check" to accept or the "cross" to decline the invitation.

 Once an invitation has been accepted the wing is formed.
-There is no wing leader, everyone has equal standing within a wing and all can continue to issue invitations until the wing is full (Four Commanders).
+There is no wing leader, everyone has equal standing within a wing and all can continue to issue invitations until the wing is full [Four Commanders].